codeconscious/duplicate-tag-finder/README.md

 # Running

-Ensure you are in the `AudioTagTools.Main` directory in your terminal.
+Ensure you are in the `AudioTagTools.Console` directory in your terminal.

 ## Caching tags